Qatar Airways chief dismisses Dreamliner concerns

-“Of course there will be teething problems from time to time, but this is foreseen with any new aircraft program,” Akbar al-Baker told reporters at an event in Doha on Wednesday.
+“Of course there will be teething problems from time to time, but this is foreseen with any new aircraft programme,” Akbar al-Baker told reporters at an event in Doha on Wednesday.

 Qatar Airways is the largest customer of the Dreamliner in the Middle East with an order for up to 60 of the aircraft - 30 firm orders plus an option on acquiring 30 more.
 It currently has a fleet of five 787 jets.